 (And the honest truth?
 You could do all of this indoors too, if you want – just be sure to add a bit of creative flair to give it that drive-in movie night feel!)

 Most important, first you must decide on a theme for your outdoor movie night.
 A theme sets a mood for the night.
 It helps give you direction on what movie to show and what food and drinks to serve.
 I put together a few of my favorites to get you started.

-Tropical: Ladies, wear a flower behind your ear while offering guests a fruity drink such as a Lava Flow or a Hawaiian beer, like Coconut Porter from Maui Brewing Company.
+Tropical: Ladies, wear a flower behind your ear while offering guests a a fruity drink like a tea sangria.
 Have skewers of pineapple, mango, papaya, and kiwi for guests to nibble on.
 Offer Hurricane Popcorn for guests during the movie.

 Movie Suggestions: Blue Hawaii, South Pacific, 50 First Dates, Forgetting Sarah Marshall, or Honeymoon in Vegas.
 This is my personal favorite theme.

-‘80s Night: White wine spritz is an easy alternative to the wine cooler of the ‘80s.
+‘80s Night: Setup an iced tea bar with cocktail and mocktail mix-ins.
 Have fun finger foods like seven-layer dip, teriyaki chicken wings, and artichoke dip served in a bread bowl.
 Don’t forget the ‘80s candies: Pop Rocks, Ring Pops, and Razzles.